Understanding ThreatScope Mobile XTM

 Setting up Access to ThreatScope Dashboard

-Access to protected apps threat data on ThreatScope Dashboard is gated only to viewer accounts that meet the following conditions:
+Access to a protected app’s threat data on the ThreatScope Dashboard is gated only to viewer accounts that meet the following conditions:

-- The viewer account is licensed to access ThreatScope Dashboard
+- The viewer account is licensed to access the ThreatScope Dashboard

-Request Appdome support to activate the license for the accounts that should have access to threat data.
+Submit a request to Appdome support to activate the license for the accounts that should have access to threat data. - Threat data originates from teams of which the viewer is a member.

-The viewer account should be configured by the team leader of each production team.
-For details, see section Configuring the Viewer Account. - The viewer has the View ThreatScope entitlement in the team
+The team leader of each production team should configure the viewer account.
+For details, see the section Configuring the Viewer Account. - The viewer has the View ThreatScope entitlement in the team.

-For details, see section Adding the View ThreatScope Entitlement to the Viewer’s Account below.
+For more details, see the section Add View ThreatScope Entitlement to Members Account below.

 Configuring the Viewer Account